knotworks/knot-server/README.md

 ## Features

-### Token-based OAuth authentication
+### Secure cross-site cookie authentication

-Knot's authentication system is powered by JWT.
-Users sign in with a simple email and password, and the server will send back an authentication token to use for all subsequent requests.
+Knot's authentication system is powered by [Laravel Sanctum](https://laravel.com/docs/8.x/sanctum).
+Users sign in with a simple email and password, and the server will send back a cookie to authorize all subsequent requests.

-### Posts with multi-image support
+### Photo and video posts

-Create a post and attach up to 5 images
+Attach up to 5 photos or videos to a single post.

 ### Post meta attachments